Thalaivi: Kangana Ranaut's Splitting Image As A Young Jayalalithaa Will Leave You Impressed

 The recent look of Kangana Ranaut performing Bharatnatyam went viral on the internet.
 To get into the character, the actress took Bharatnatyam and Tamil lessons and has also gained substantial amount of weight to match the looks.

 Based on the story of legendary actor turned politician, the trilingual film is being directed by Vijay and also stars Arvind Swamy.
-Produced by Vishnu Vardhan Iduri and Shaailesh R Singh and directed by Vijay, Thalaivi is scheduled to release in Hindi, Tamil and Telugu on 26th June, 2020.
+Produced by Vishnu Vardhan Iduri and Shaailesh R Singh, Thalaivi is scheduled to release in Hindi, Tamil and Telugu on 26th June, 2020.

 Kangana Ranaut Wants To Portray This Famous Deity From Tamil Nadu; Find Out